Why Leggings Brands Fail at the Factory Stage

 What looks perfect in development can:

-• Turn transparent in production
+• Turn transparent

 • Lose compression

-• Shift in sizing
+• Shift sizing

-• Fail after two washes
+• Fail after washing

-The factory stage is where assumptions die.
+👉 The factory stage is where most assumptions fail.

 What I’ve Seen Go Wrong

-Weak systems
+Weak Systems

 • Open GSM range

-• No stretch recovery tests
+• No stretch recovery testing

 • No waistband engineering